Find Cheap Storage in Worcester

 Most people in the Worcester area are employed in education and healthcare services, followed by trade, transport, utilities, and government.
 Average hourly wages are higher than the national average and the best-paid jobs are as general managers, operations managers, and registered nurses.

-While only 45 miles away from Boston, the cost of living in Worcester is considerably lower, with the average housing unit costing 57 percent less and rents being 25 percent lower.
+While only 45 miles away from Boston, the , with the average housing unit costing 57 percent less and rents being 25 percent lower.
 When compared to the rest of the United States, the cost of living in Worcester is above average, largely due to the 6.25 percent sales tax in Massachusetts and the higher utilities and energy prices throughout New England.

 Are you ready to move to Worcester?
 Make sure you check these items off your list first: